noopkat/Misc_tools/MakrKT/README.txt

  Installation
  --------------------------------------

- 1. Install avrdude [list steps]
- 2. Install python  [list versions, steps]
- 3. Install python dependencies, (crcmod, intelHex, pip?)
- 4. Open terminal
- 5. Navigate to the MakrKit directory
+ 1. Navigate to the MakrKit directory cd …/MaKrKT/
- 6. Type ./Maker.sh
+ 2. Type ./Maker.sh
- 7. Follow the steps in the prompts to enter your desired frequency
+ 3. Follow the steps in the prompts to enter your desired frequency

  Links